 A simile is a figure of speech that uses the words “like” or “as” to compare two things.
 An idiom, on the other hand, is a phrase that means something other than the actual individual words.
 For example, the idiom “I’m busting my but” doesn’t actually mean your but is busting; it means you’re working hard.

-No, an idiom is not an analogy.
+No, an idiom is not an analogy or allegory.
 An idiom is a phrase that has a figurative meaning independent of its parts.
 For example, the idiom “it’s raining cats and dogs” doesn’t mean that actual cats and dogs are falling from the sky.
 Instead, it means that it’s raining very hard.
 Analogies, on the other hand, are comparisons between two things that are similar in some respects but different in others.
 These two terms are commonly confused in the English language.

 The Bottom Line